Map design Exercise : Creating a Map of Pakistan#

 Preparation of the data#

-1. Load all necesary the files into a new QGIS-project:
+1. Load all necessary the files into a new QGIS-project:

 • Healthsites: Health_Facilities_Flood_2024_AOI.gpkg